If you consider yourself a content marketing professional, there’s a good chance you already use Google tools the make

 Many people look at Google and see nothing more than a search engine.
-And, while there’s nothing wrong with wanting to see your website at the top of the search engine giant’s results, you can’t ignore the process for reaching this goal.
+While there’s nothing wrong with wanting to see your website at the top of the search engine giant’s results, you can’t ignore the process for reaching this goal.

-When it comes to content marketing, the tools you use and the strategies you employ will have a major impact on the end result.
+When it comes to content marketing, the tools you use, and the strategies you employ will greatly impact the end result.

-It doesn’t matter if you’re a content marketing beginner or have many years experience under your belt, this post could change your approach, in the future.
+It doesn’t matter if you’re a content marketing beginner or have many years of experience under your belt, this post could change your approach.

-You may not use these all of these tools from the search engine giant.
-And, some of these tools may not suit your marketing strategy.
+You may not use all of these tools, and some might not suit your marketing strategy.
 Even so, I’m confident that you’ll find one or two that can alter your approach for the better.

 Are you seeking a tool that helps you find and target the best keywords for your business?

-While there are many to choose from, all of which offer something unique, the Google Keyword Planner remains one of the best ways to conduct keyword research.
+While there are many to choose from, the Google Keyword Planner remains one of the best ways to conduct keyword research.